ChanthMiao/ghc-wiki-mirror/Implementation-of-directed-coercions.md

 This wiki page summarises the difficulties encountered during the implementation of directed coercions, which are a compact form of coercions used when rewriting type families to speed up compilation of type-family heavy programs.
 The main wiki page explaining directed coercions can be found [here](https://gitlab.haskell.org/ghc/ghc/-/wikis/Directed-coercions).

+## Summary

+Adam and Sam implemented directed coercions in [MR !6476](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/6476).
+Some subtle aspects of the implementation are outlined in [§ The Hydration invariant](#the-hydration-invariant).

+The performance results of this MR in type-family heavy programs are very good, but there are rare but extreme regressions in programs which rely on coercion optimisation (such as test cases `T15703`, `CoOpt_Singletons`, or the `singletons` library more generally).

+Lacking a robust strategy for coercion optimisation, we also investigated zapping coercions in the coercion optimiser in [MR !7787](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/7787).
+We survey some of the difficulties in [§ Zapping](#zapping).

+For the moment, we are putting these patches aside, hoping to revisit them once we can find a better strategy to handle coercion optimisation.
+Several avenues are explored in [§ Strategies for coercion optimisation](#strategies).

 ---

 [toc]

 ---

-## MRs
+### MRs

 **Directed coercions**
   - [!6476](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/6476).
     This implements directed coercions and uses them in the rewriter.
 Runs into trouble with coercion optimisation (tests `T15703` and `CoOpt_Singletons`).

 **Directed coercions + zapping in coercion optimisation**
   - [!7787](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/7787).
-This approach has the most promising performance results so far.
+This approach has the most promising performance results so far, but has the highest implementation complexity.

 **Coercion zapping**
   - [!611](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/611).
 Zaps coercions in the middle of the rewriter.